 The goal of County Planning Incentive Grants (PIGs) is to protect and preserve large pieces of contiguous farmland through the purchase of development easements.
 The State Agriculture Development Committee (SADC) has recently updated their rules (N.J.A.C.
 2:76-6.3 through 2:76-17A.17) to promote County PIGs to streamline and expand the farmland preservation program throughout the state.
-Applications are now accepted year-round.
+Applications are now accepted year-round and must be submitted annually on or before December 15th.
 In order to qualify for PIGs, an agricultural advisory committee, for which the County Agriculture Development Board (CADB) functions for the county, is necessary.
 Additionally, the county must maintain a dedicated source of funding or alternative means or funding farmland preservation.
-Both county and municipal applications should correlate with county comprehensive farmland preservation plans.
+Both county and municipal applications should correlate with county comprehensive farmland preservation plans which are also required to be updated at least every 10-years.